-On December 4, 2020, the Company appointed Eric Colby to the Board, as nominated by Newmont pursuant to the Newmont IRA (see "The Camino Rojo Project Acquisition" above for additional information on the Newmont IRA).
+On December 4, 2020, the Company appointed Eric Colby to the Board, as nominated by Newmont pursuant to the Newmont IRA (see "Investor Rights Agreements" above).
+Mr. Colby was subsequently replaced by Scott Langley as Newmont's nominee (see "Developments During 2022" below).